3 Days in Athens, Greece: The Perfect Athens Itinerary

 • Day 1: Acropolis of Athens, Aeropagus Hill, Plaka, Anafiotika, Hadrian’s Arch, Temple of Olympian Zeus, Acropolis Museum, Dinner on Mnisikleous Street

-• Day 2: Brunch, Ancient Agora of Athens & Stoa of Attalos, Roman Forum of Athens, Hadrian’s Library, Monastiraki Square, A for Athens Rooftop Bar, Dinner at The Greco’s Project
+• Day 2: Ancient Agora of Athens & Stoa of Attalos, Roman Forum of Athens, Hadrian’s Library, Monastiraki Square, A for Athens Rooftop Bar, Dinner at The Greco’s Project

 • Day 3: Panathenaic Stadium, Zappeion Garden & Zappeion Hall, National Garden, Syntagma Square, National Archaeological Museum, Stroll around Kolonaki, Lycabettus Hill, Dinner either in Kolonaki or Plaka